Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Nolan Jones take the field against Michael Harris II and the Atlanta Braves on Saturday at Truist Park.
+Orlando Arcia and the Atlanta Braves will take on Ryan McMahon and the Colorado Rockies at Truist Park in the final of a four-game series, Sunday at 1:35 PM ET.

-The Braves are favored in this one, at -300, while the underdog Rockies have +240 odds to play spoiler.
-Atlanta is the favorite on the run line (-2.5).
-The over/under is 9.5 runs for this contest.
+The Braves are -350 moneyline favorites in this matchup against the Rockies (+260).
+Atlanta is the favorite on the run line (-2.5 with +100 odds).
+The over/under for the game is set at 9.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.